-The ambitious effort sketched in the previous sections can only be achieved by promoting close, structured and continued collaboration between academia, research organisations and industrial partners all over Europe.
+The ambitious goals and effort sketched above and in the previous sections, especially the change of paradigm that is explicitly pursued, can only be achieved by promoting close, structured and continued collaboration between academia, research organisations and industrial partners all over Europe, including the involvement of technical support organisations and regulators.
 This will enable the European nuclear materials research community to maximise the effect of the assets and financial resources that are available in Europe, avoiding duplication and fragmentation and achieving European self-sufficiency.
-Such structured collaboration is expected to provide orientation, prioritization and, primarily, continuity to the five above material science research lines, leveraging significant national and industrial support towards the corresponding strategic objectives.
-This is not fully achieved with the current EU financing model, which is based on smaller, independent communities and projects.
+Such structured collaboration is expected to provide orientation, prioritization and, primarily, continuity to the five above nuclear material science research lines, leveraging also significant national and industrial support towards the corresponding strategic objectives.
+This is not fully achieved with the current EU financing model, which is based on smaller, independent communities and projects that almost exclusively rely on the limited support of Euratom.

 For example, in the Horizon 2020 framework programme, Euratom funded about 20 single nuclear materials' research-related projects, overall worth about 120 M€, when including the member states' contribution.
 The research community did benefit significantly from this support.
-However, this model did not enable the structured establishment and expansion of multidisciplinary, stable knowledge around clear targets.
-Beyond doubt, the instrument to achieve the above purposes is a European partnership on nuclear materials built around the stated strategic objectives.
+However, this model did not enable the structured establishment and expansion of multidisciplinary, stable knowledge around clear targets, nor did it lead to a unified structure around which a wide spectrum of stakeholders could gather.
+Each project had its own advisory board or end-users group, often with overlaps and inherent duplications, but without anyone reaching an overall vision on the activities dedicated to nuclear materials in Europe and with only limited interaction between projects.
+Moreover, it is important that the research community becomes more deeply involved in deciding priorities, together with the industry, than in the current model based on independent projects, prepared in response to the topics identified at Euratom and programme committee level.